 - Beat the butter (either by hand, using an electric mixer or stand mixer) until pale, light and fluffy.
 This could take several minutes.

-- Sieve half of the icing sugar into the butter and beat until combined, then repeat this with the remaining half of icing sugar and the matcha powder.
+- Sieve half of the icing sugar into the butter and beat until combined, then repeat with the remaining half of icing sugar and the matcha powder.

 Notes